CallMeJhumZ/CallMeJhumZ/README.md

 ## 🔍 I'm currently open to

-- 👨‍💻 Full-Time or Freelance Developer Roles
+- 👨‍💻 Sideline or Freelance Developer Roles
 - 🌱 Collaborations on Open Source or Community Projects
 - 🧑‍🎓 Mentorship or Learning Opportunities in Advanced Backend / AI